tocco/tocco-docs/framework/rest/swagger-integration/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To describe the REST resources `Swagger Annotations`_ are used.
-The :java:ref:`NiceOpenApiServlet<ch.tocco.nice2.rest.doc.impl.NiceOpenApiServlet>` converts these to the `OpenAPI Specification`_.
+The :abbr:`NiceOpenApiServlet (ch.tocco.nice2.rest.doc.impl.NiceOpenApiServlet)` converts these to the `OpenAPI Specification`_.

 Check the `Swagger Annotation docs`_ to see how resources can be described.